Wales Coast Path (Cardiff)

 Cardiff’s section of the Wales Coast Path

-For more information, click link to Wales Coast Path website
+Plan your visit, go to the Wales Coast Path website

 Things to do